 A Digital Object Identifier (DOI) is a persistent identifier for a document, file, web page, dataset, or other digital object.
-Find out about the New Zealand DOI Consortium and the New Zealand DOI Interest Group.
+Find out about the New Zealand DOI Consortium.

 Members of the consortium

-Members of the New Zealand Digital Object Identifiers Consortium (DOINZ) can assign DOIs using DataCite’s DOI registration service and tools.
+Members of the New Zealand DOI Consortium can assign DOIs using DataCite’s DOI registration service and tools.

-Members also have access to a forum to share information on Digital Object Identifiers (DOI) tools, guidelines, practices and initiatives.
+Members also have access to a Community of Practice forum to share information on Digital Object Identifiers (DOI) tools, guidelines, practices and initiatives.

 - GNS Science, Te Pū Ao